OCA Technical Specification

 Figure 3.
 The seven defining constants of the SI.

-attributes (see Common attributes), the Unit Overlay SHOULD include the following attribute:
+In addition to the Mandatory attributes, the Unit Overlay SHOULD include the following attribute:

 metric_system